-Three great growing seasons at Crimson & Clover Farm
+The first three growing seasons at Crimson & Clover Farm:

 Expanding production from 8 acres in 2011 to 15 acres this past season, and offering more CSA shares to the local community (330 shares in 2013) Crimson & Clover also took on the management of Grow Food Northampton’s 50-acre Main Field.
 Part of this management involves collaboration with Slow Tractor Farm, which is grew barley, wheat, corn and oats on 18 acres of the Main Field.
 With the remaining acreage Crimson & Clover worked on building the soil this year with cover crops and put 10 acres into pasture.

 Leasing the Main Field will allow Crimson & Clover to expand and diversify its production in the coming years.
 Eventually it hopes to offer a Winter CSA and raise more animals on the farm.
 With more land, our farmers will be able to meet their goals for growth while maintaining their commitment to sustainable agriculture, including critical field rest and crop rotation.

 If you haven’t had the opportunity to experience Crimson & Clover’s CSA this season, get on the waiting list for next year’s shares.
 All their vegetables and fruit are grown without the use of synthetic pesticides or fertilizers!
 Fresh, local, delicious!